larrybotha/everything/resources/videos/Huberman Lab Episode 1 - How Your Nervous System Works & Changes.md

 45:08
 of how long or how intensely you're going to focus in order to get neuroplasticity.
 45:15
 But there's another side to it.
-The dirty secret of neuroplasticity is that no neuroplasticity occurs 45:22 during the thing you're trying to learn, during the terrible event, during the great event.
+The dirty secret of neuroplasticity is that **==no neuroplasticity occurs 45:22 during the thing you're trying to learn, during the terrible event, during the great event.
 45:28
 During the thing that you're really trying to shape and learn, nothing is actually changing between the neurons 45:35 that is going to last.
-All the neuroplasticity, the strengthening of the synapses, 45:41 the addition, in some cases, of new nerve cells or at least connections between nerve cells, 45:47 all of that occurs at a very different phase of life which is when we are in sleep and non-sleep deep rest.
+All the neuroplasticity, the strengthening of the synapses,== 45:41 the addition, in some cases, of new nerve cells or at least connections between nerve cells, 45:47 all of that ==occurs== at a very different phase of life which is ==when we are in sleep and non-sleep deep rest==.**
 45:54
 And so neuroplasticity, which is the kind of Holy Grail of human experience of, you know, this is the New Year 46:00